 If you thought you’d never in a million years be caught dead fretting over the minute fineness of coffee grinds; you’d be wrong.
-It is truly incredible how much of a difference this tiny little detail makes in the overall taste and relishment of a cup of coffee.
-One of the smartest decisions you could possibly make would be to try and bring home a well reviewed and rated burr grinder.
+It is truly incredible how much of a difference this tiny little detail makes in the overall taste and relishing of a cup of coffee.
+One of the smartest decisions you could make would be to try and bring home the best burr coffee grinder which is well-reviewed by other users.
 It will offer more size options and make a difference in the quality and consistency of the grind.

 Although it might seem like it at first, It’s not magic.
 A few tries with both right and simply wrong results will get you to the setting you need for your version of the perfect cup in the end.